Verify Station Wiring and Voltage

 Readings with and without the wiggy in parallel should be near 208 V or 240 V (Bonded Neutral Wye or Split Phase) phase to phase and 120 V phase to ground.

-• A significant deviation from these values can denote a wiring problem or unsupported supply type (refer to the CT4000 Installation Guide).
+• A significant deviation from these values can denote a wiring problem or unsupported supply type, refer to the CT4000 Installation Guide available at ChargePoint Product Reference Documentation.

 • A significant deviation from these values only with the wiggy in parallel would indicate an unexpected impedance in the system.
 This includes any of the following: